jhrcook/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-06-05"
   date_end = "2019-09-27"
   description = "I challenged myself to do at least an hour of Swift every day for 100 days.
-I recorded y progress at the linked GitHub repository.
+I recorded my progress at the linked GitHub repository.
 Towards the end of the challenge, I started developing two iOS apps, a [Plant Tracker](project/ios-plant-tracker/) and a [Germinaton Tracker](https://github.com/jhrcook/Germination-Tracker)."

 [[item]]
   organization = "NSF"